Cocoa Bounces Off 10-Year Lows

-Cocoa prices bounced off 10-year lows Friday after demand data out of North America and Asia showed signs of a slight recovery.
+Cocoa prices bounced off 10-year lows Friday, the day after demand data out of North America and Asia showed signs of a slight recovery.

 Continue Reading Below